chocolatey/choco/Scenarios.md

  * should contain a message that it would have run a powershell script
  * should contain a message that it would have used Nuget to install a package
+ * should not contain a message that it would have run powershell modification script
  * should not install a package in the lib directory

 #### when noop installing a package that does not exist